Coronavirus Cases In Genoa Squad Rise To 17 - UrduPoint

 Rome, (APP - UrduPoint / Pakistan Point News - 3rd Oct, 2020 ) :The number of players positive for coronavirus at Genoa has risen to 17 after three more cases were discovered in the squad, the Serie A team announced on Saturday.

-In a statement, Genoa said that defenders Davide Biraschi and Domenico Criscito and young Swiss forward Darian Males, on loan from Inter Milan, had shown positive for Covid-19 in tests carried out on Friday.
+In a statement, Genoa said that defenders Davide Biraschi and Domenico Criscito and young Swiss forward Darian Males, on loan from Inter Milan, were positive for Covid-19 following tests carried out on Friday.

 The latest results bring the number of people on the playing and coaching staff at the club with the virus to 22.
-Their Serie A match against Torino originally scheduled for Sunday, has been postponed.
+Their Serie A match against Torino, originally scheduled for Saturday, has been postponed.

 Of the 17 players to test positive, 11 played either as starters or substitutes during last weekend's thumping 6-0 defeat at Napoli.